moacir-rodrigues-petry/github-actions/README.md

 To fix the offenses automatically, run `rubocop -a`, be careful with this command, it will change your files.

+# Module 1: GitHub Copilot for Ruby on Rails Session

 ### <a id="getting-started"></a> Getting Started with Ruby on Rails 💎

 1. Create a rails api application: `@terminal /explain how can I create a ruby on rails api application using the rails command line, use users-api as the application name`